-During the period an average of nine staff (2011: nine) were employed in the administration of the company.
+During the year an average of eleven staff (2012: nine) were employed in the administration of the Society.
+Additional costs were incurred in recruitment and staffing to cover periods of maternity leave and in outsourced human resource services.
 A share of staff costs has been allocated to scientific meetings, workshops and seminars, to publications and to the Industry Partnership Scheme on the basis of time spent.
 Staff costs were also allocated to the Intensive Care Foundation.
-No employee earned more than £60,000 per annum (2011: Nil).
+No employee earned more than £60,000 per annum (2012: none).